etienneleba/docker-symfony-website/README.md

 - change the database name
 - change the ports
 - check your uid (echo $UID to know your uid) and put the value for LOCAL_USER
+- change APP_SECRET
+- check/change the APP_ENV (dev or prod in lowercase)

 ##### Build the project